OHDSI/webapi-wiki/WebAPI-Installation-Guide.md

 ### Check out a released version of the software

 Once we've downloaded the code, we want to ensure that we are using a released version of WebAPI.
 This is done by performing a `git checkout` of the code at a specific tagged version.
 You can find the latest released version of WebAPI at https://github.com/OHDSI/WebAPI/releases and note the tag as shown in the left hand menu.
-For example, if I want to check out v2.7.4 I would change to the WebAPI directory and use the following command:
+For example, if I want to check out v2.14.0 I would change to the WebAPI directory and use the following command:

 ```
-C:\Git\OHDSI\WebAPI> git checkout refs/tags/v2.8.0
+C:\Git\OHDSI\WebAPI> git checkout refs/tags/v2.14.0
 ```

-Where `v2.8.0` is the released version you would like to use.
+Where `v2.14.0` is the released version you would like to use.

 ### Create settings.xml file
-In the root of the WebAPI project folder, there is a file named `sample_settings.xml` which 3 `<profile>` blocks for the 3 WebAPI database platforms.
+In the root of the WebAPI project folder, there is a file named `sample_settings.xml`.
 Copy this file into a new folder `WebAPIConfig` and rename it to `settings.xml`. **Note**: `WebAPIConfig` will be subfolder off of the root `WebAPI` folder.

 ## Configure & Build WebAPI

 ### Configure the Maven profile

 Next we need to configure the maven profile in `WebAPIConfig\settings.xml` to match the your environment setup.
 Open the `settings.xml`, find the profile corresponding to your database setup and then make the adjustments for your environment.
+ 🙌 **NOTE**: WebAPI dropped support for SQL Server/Oracle with the 2.8.
+So the only valid profile is `webapi-postgresql`.

  Here are some important settings to review:

 - `datasource.url`: This is the JDBC URL to your database server.
 If your database is not on the same machine as WebAPI, you'll want to make sure this is set.
 If you tested this in the previous section, make note of the settings that allowed for proper connection from your database query tool.
 - `datasource.username` and `datasource.password`: These are the application username and password respectively.
 If you followed the database setup guides, this will be the `ohdsi_app_user` account.